poseidon-framework/poseidon-schema/README.md

 - The variables (columns), variable types and possible content of the janno file are documented in the [janno_columns.tsv file](https://github.com/poseidon-framework/poseidon2-schema/blob/master/janno_columns.tsv) in this repository.
 - A `.janno` file must have all of these columns in exactly this order with exactly these column names.
 - If information is unknown or a variable does not apply for a certain sample, then the respective cell(s) can be filled with the NULL value `n/a`.
-Ideally, a .janno file should have the least number of n/a-values possible.
+Ideally, a `.janno` file should have the least number of n/a-values possible.
-- The order of the samples (rows) in the .janno file must be equal to the order in the files that hold the genetic data.
+- The order of the samples (rows) in the `.janno` file must be equal to the order in the files that hold the genetic data.
+- Multiple columns of the `.janno` file are list columns that hold multiple values (either strings or numerics) separated by `;`

 ### The `X.bed`, `X.bim`, `X.fam` files [mandatory]